Polyvector fields and polydifferential operators associated with Lie pairs

-\begin{theorem}[\cite{arXiv:1605.09656}] Given a Lie pair $(L,A)$, together with a splitting of the short exact sequence $0\to A\to L\to B\to 0$ and a torsion-free $L$-connection on $B$ extending the Bott $A$-connection, the dg manifold $(L[1]\oplus B,d_L^{\cn})$ constructed as above coincides with the one $(L[1]\oplus B, Q)$ constructed via the Fedosov iteration, as in Theorem~\ref{strawberry} coincide, i.e.\ $d_L^{\cn}=Q$. \end{theorem}
+\begin{theorem}[{\cite[Theorem~4.7]{MR4150934}}] Given a Lie pair $(L,A)$, together with a splitting of the short exact sequence $0\to A\to L\to B\to 0$ and a torsion-free $L$-connection on $B$, the dg manifold $(L[1]\oplus B,d_L^{\cn})$ constructed above and the dg manifold $(L[1]\oplus B,Q)$ constructed via the Fedosov iteration in Theorem~\ref{strawberry} coincide, i.e.\ $d_L^{\cn}=Q$. \end{theorem}

 The Fedosov dg manifolds obtained from different choices of a splitting and a connection are isomorphic to one another.
 The isomorphism can be made explicit via the associated PBW maps.
 This shall be needed in Section~\ref{sec:uniqueness}, where we will establish the uniqueness claim (2b) of Theorem~\ref{Macau} from the introduction.